Syllabication: Rules, Division Patterns, & More

 Syllable types found in English:

-Consonant-le: a syllable that doesn't contain a sounded vowel (the e is silent, but when the syllable is pronounced there is a distinct schwa sound before the l.
+- Consonant-le: a syllable that does not contain a sounded vowel (the e is silent, but when the syllable is pronounced there is a distinct schwa sound before the l.

 Teaching Syllable Division